smbowler/catstagram/README.md

         * This folder contains the README for Part III of this project that deals with styling Catstagram.
         When you're ready to start Part III, navigate to the CSS folder and scroll down to see the README file, just like you did when you opened up this repo.
+    *  **img folder**:
+        * This is a folder that contains images that are used throughout this README and images that you will use in this project (specifically the heart icon from Instagram).
     * **javascript folder:**
         * This folder contains the README for Part IV of this project, when you are going to give Catstagram some functionality using javascript.
-    * **index.html page:**
-        * This is the page that the browser loads and is the file that you should preview when you want to see this application or any application
-    * **reflection.html**
-        * This file contains questions that we'll be answering as we move through this project.
-When there is a reflection question, you will add your question inside of a  paragraph ````<p>/</p>```` tag.
-    *  **img folder**:
-        * This is a folder that contains images that are used throughout this README and images that you will use in this project (specifically the heart icon from Instagram).
     * **favicon.ico**
         * This is the icon that appears on the tab in the browser.
 It stands for "favorite icon"
+    * **index.html page:**
+        * This is the page that the browser loads and is the file that you should preview when you want to see this application or any application
     * **README**
         * This is the file that you are reading right now, that describes what this project is all about and how to proceed through it.